- Director and John C. Danforth Distinguished Professor in the Humanities

 - Umrath Hall 118

 - (314) 935-9345

-Marie Griffith, the John C. Danforth Distinguished Professor in the Humanities at Washington University in St. Louis, is currently the director of the John C. Danforth Center on Religion and Politics and the editor of the Center’s journal, Religion & Politics.
+Marie Griffith, the John C. Danforth Distinguished Professor in the Humanities at Washington University in St. Louis, is director of the John C. Danforth Center on Religion and Politics and the editor of the Center’s journal, Religion & Politics.

 Professor Griffith obtained her undergraduate degree at the University of Virginia in Political and Social Thought and her Ph.D. in the study of religion from Harvard University.
 She held consecutive postdoctoral fellowships at Princeton University and Northwestern University before joining the Princeton faculty as associate director of the Center for the Study of Religion.
 She earned tenure in 2003 and was promoted to Professor of Religion in 2005.
 While at Princeton, Griffith directed the women and gender studies program, and she was awarded both the President’s Award for Distinguished Teaching and the Cotsen Fellowship for Distinguished Teaching.
 She spent two years on the Harvard University faculty as the John A. Bartlett Professor before moving to Washington University in 2011.
 In 2015 she was appointed a Distinguished Lecturer for the Organization of American Historians.